raf555/ArknightsBotLine/README.md

 # Arknights Bot for LINE
 (last update 18-10-2020)

+*This is not the real repository for the bot, only for cosmetics for my github account.
+The real repository is set to private atm.*

 ## I. Short Introduction
 This bot provides you a bunch of information from the game (gacha, recruitment, and operators stuff).